Move Schedules: Fast persistence computations in coarse dynamic settings: Background

 \subsection{Moves}

-Busaryev et al.~\cite{busaryev2010tracking} introduced an algorithm which maintains an $R = D V$ decomposition under \emph{move operations}.
-A move operation $\mathrm{Move}(i,j)$ is a set of rules for maintaining a valid decomposition under the application of a permutation $P$ that moves a simplex $\sigma_i$ at position $i$ to position $j$.
-If $j = i \pm 1$, this operation is an adjacent transposition, and thus in some sense Busaryev's move algorithm is a generalization of vineyards.
+Originally developed to accelerate tracking generators with temporal coherence, Busaryev et al.~\cite{busaryev2010tracking} introduced an extension of the vineyards algorithm which maintains a $R = D V$ decomposition under \emph{move operations}.
+A move operation $\mathrm{Move}(i,j)$ is a set of rules for maintaining a valid decomposition under the permutation $P$ that moves a simplex $\sigma_i$ at position $i$ to position $j$.
+If $j = i \pm 1$, this operation is an adjacent transposition, and in this sense \emph{moves} generalizes \emph{vineyards}.
+However, the move framework presented by Busaryev is actually distinct in that it exhibits several attractive qualities not inherited by the \emph{vineyards} approach that warrants further study.

+For completeness, we recapitulate the motivation of the \emph{moves} algorithm from~\cite{busaryev2010tracking}.
+Let $f: K \rightarrow [m]$ denote a filtration of size $m = \lvert K \rvert$ and $R = DV$ its decomposition.
+Consider the permutation $P$ that moves a simplex $\sigma_i$ in $K$ to position $j$, shifting all intermediate simplices $\sigma_{i+1}, \dots, \sigma_{j}$ down by one ($i < j$).
+To perform this shift, all entries $V_{ik} \neq 0$ with column positions $k \in [i+1,j]$ need to set to zero, otherwise $PV$ is not upper-triangular.
+We may zero these entries in $V$ using column operations $V(\ast)$, ensuring invariant I2~\eqref{inv:decomposition} is maintained, however these operations may render $R' = P R(\ast) P^T$ unreduced, breaking invariant I3.
+Of course, we could then reduce $R'$ with additional column operations, but the number of such operations scales $O(\lvert i - j\rvert^2)$, but this is no more efficient than simply performing the permutation and applying the reduction algorithm to columns $[i,j]$ in $R$.

+To bypass this difficulty, Busaryev et al. observed that if $R$ contains $s$ pivot entries in the columns $[i,j]$, then since it is reduced, $R'$ must \emph{also} have $s$ pivots.
+Thus, if column operations render some pivot-column $r_k$ of $R$ unreduced, then its pivot entry $\mathrm{low}_R(k)$ becomes \emph{free}\footnote{The process of donating pivot columns using $O(1)$ auxiliary storage is similar in spirit to the in-place sorting algorithm \emph{cycle sort}, which is often used to sort permutations in $O(n)$ time.}---if $r_{k}$ is copied prior to modification, we may re-use or \emph{donate} its pivot entry to a later column $r_{k+1}, \dots, r_j$.
+Repeating this process at most $j - i - 1$ times ensures $R'$ stays reduced in all except possibly at its $i$-th column.
+Moreover, since the $k$-th such operation simultaneously sets $v_{ik} = 0$, $V'$ retains its upper-triangularity. \\ \\ \textbf{Example 2.3:} We re-use the running example from sections~\ref{sec:reduction} and~\ref{sec:vineyards} to illustrate \emph{moves}.
+The donor columns of $R$ and $V$ are denoted as $d_R$ and $d_V$, respectively.
+Consider moving edge $a$ to the position of edge $c$ in the filtration.

+Note that the equivalent permutation using \emph{vineyards} requires $4$ column operations on both $R_1$ and $V_1$, respectively, whereas a single move operation accomplishes using only $2$ column operations per matrix.
+The pseudocode for \emph{MoveRight} is given in Algorithm~\ref{alg:mr} and for \emph{MoveLeft} in Algorithm~\ref{alg:ml}.